dankrad/rsa-bounty/README.md

 Smart contract for on-chain bounties for the RSA adaptive root problem.

 The contract provides an interface to redeem a bounty that was set for RSA adaptive root problem (redeem_bounty method, for details on the bounties see [here](https://rsa.cash/bounties)).
-It is based on the Pocklington prime certificate hash-to-prime method

- In order to redeem a bounty, it first has to be locked by providing a sha256 hash of the key (this is to prevent front running once someone has found a valid solution).
+In order to redeem a bounty, it first has to be locked by providing a sha256 hash of the solution (this is to prevent front running once someone has found a valid solution).

+# Redeeming a bounty

+TODO

 # Requirements